hdorgeval/le-livre-des-rois/src/markdown/en/warner/01-gaiumart/03-how-hushang-and-gaiumart-went-to-fight-the-black-div.md

 And therefore being set on war the Shah

-Sent for the prince and frankly told him all : —
+Sent for the prince and frankly told him all :

-" I mean to gather troops and raise the war-cry,
+> I mean to gather troops and raise the war-cry,
+>

-But thou being young shalt lead for I am spent." v.
-17
+> But thou being young shalt lead for I am spent.

 He raised a host of fairies, lions, pards,